elisehammarstrom/tech-bootcamp-ws/README.md

 ### 0.2 Technologies used

 The technologies that we will be using in this project is TypeScript for both backend and frontend, [React.js](https://react.dev/) for the frontend, and [Next.js](https://nextjs.org/docs) which is a React framework where you can create Server Side Rendered (SSR) application and Backend-For-Frontends (BFFs) smoothly.
+For styling in the frontend we will use a utility based css library [Tailwindcss](https://tailwindcss.com/)

 ### 0.3 Download the repo and start the application